Umer-Iftikhar/UserManagementAPI/README.md

 ✅ In-memory store (no database required)

 🤖 Powered with Copilot
-Microsoft Copilot helped me:
+Throughout development, I used Microsoft Copilot to:

-Fix model binding issues
+Debug model binding issues and resolve 400/500 errors

-Write cleaner LINQ queries
+Refactor data structures (e.g., from List to Dictionary for performance)

-Refactor middleware logic
+Implement validation using Validator.TryValidateObject

-Generate example DTOs
+Design and register custom middleware components

-Enhance error responses
+Improve error messaging and developer experience

 📄 License
 MIT License